Mister Negative: Fictional character biography

-Mister Negative eventually comes across Eddie Brock, giving a job at his soup kitchen.
-A touch from him causes Brock's cancerous cells to completely disappear.
-Also, remnants of the Venom symbiote fused with Brock's white blood cells react with Mister Negative's power, causing Anti-Venom's existence during a conflict with Mac Gargan, the Venom Symbiote's host.
+Mister Negative eventually comes across Eddie Brock, giving Brock a job at his soup kitchen.
+A touch from him causes Brock's cancerous cells to completely disappear and combines with remnants of the Venom symbiote to create Anti-Venom.
 After the F.E.A.S.T center is torn apart during the fight between the two, Li discovers from a group of sweatshop workers (from a shop owned by Crowne) that they were experimented on with drugs made at Oscorp.
 Later, Mister Negative and his Inner Demons encounter and battle Anti-Venom.
-In the aftermath, Brock watches Mister Negative turn into Li, becoming the first to be aware of his double identity.
+In the aftermath, Brock watches Negative turn into Li, becoming the first to be aware of his double identity.

-During the 2008–2009 "Dark Reign" storyline, Mister Negative refuses to submit to the Hood’s rule of conquest over New York's criminal underworld.
-During a meeting with Hood's henchman White Dragon, Mister Negative corrupts White Dragon and sends the man to attack the Hood's headquarters.
+During the 2008–2009 "Dark Reign" storyline, Quasimodo researched Mister Negative for Norman Osborn and considers his abilities and methods too new to predict where he might be a thorn in Osborn's side.
+Quasimodo states to Osborn that he'll do more research on him.
+Mister Negative refuses to submit to Hood's rule of conquest over New York's criminal underworld.
+During a meeting with Hood's henchman White Dragon, Negative corrupts White Dragon and sends the man to attack the Hood's headquarters.
 In retaliation, the Hood decides to attack and kill him.
 H.A.M.M.E.R. seals Chinatown on Hood's behalf and an all out fight breaks out around Li's estate.
 Hood's gang gets the upper hand until Spider-Man arrives to rescue Martin.
-However, Spider-Man too is corrupted and sent into battle on Mister Negative's behalf.
-Spider-Man battles the members of Hood's gang who are attacking the villain's headquarters; Mister Negative then sends the web-slinger to kill Betty Brant who is interviewing the real Martin Li's widow and is coming close to finding out the truth.
-The Hood himself then confronts Mister Negative at his Chinatown headquarters and battles him.
-During the battle, Mister Negative tries to corrupt Hood but fails.
+However, Spider-Man too is corrupted and sent into battle on Negative's behalf.
+Spider-Man battles the members of Hood's gang who are attacking the villain's headquarters; Negative then sends the web-slinger to kill Betty Brant who is interviewing the real Martin Li's widow and is coming close to finding out the truth.
+The Hood himself then confronts Negative at his Chinatown headquarters and battles him.
+During the battle, Negative tries to corrupt Hood but fails.
 Norman Osborn ends the blockade H.A.M.M.E.R. has on Chinatown when Hammerhead hands papers implicating Oscorp in the aforementioned drug tests on immigrants.
-An irate Hood decides to kill Mister Negative anyway but he escapes.
-A later conversation that Osborn has with his own darker Green Goblin side reveals that he now has an alliance with Mister Negative similar to the one with Hood.
-However, Spot slips in and steals back the evidence of Oscorp's tests, revealing being Mister Negative's mole in the Hood's gang under the promise that he will be cured once they get their revenge on the Maggia.
+An irate Hood decides to kill Negative anyway but he escapes.
+A later conversation that Osborn has with his own darker Green Goblin side reveals that he now has an alliance with Negative similar to the one with Hood.
+However, Spot slips in and steals back the evidence of Oscorp's tests, revealing being Negative's mole in the Hood's gang under the promise that he will be cured once they get their revenge on the Maggia.